Originally published on November 11, 2012

 She told me that Dad could still hear and comprehend – but he wouldn’t be able to respond.
 I didn’t believe her though – she was probably trying to be a comfort.

-I remember walking back into the room and over to his bed.
+I walked back into the room and over to his bed.
 I stroked his head and told him that I loved him.
 I had never said that to him – and Dad had never said that he loved me either.

 I also whispered that I was sorry for anything I did that might have hurt him.
 I then went over to sit beside Ma and Linda, my sister.